 How much does a home inspection cost?

-Most inspections fall in the $400 to $600 range.
-Condominiums may be lower.
-Rural or multi-building properties may have higher costs.
+Most inspections fall in the $400-$600 range.
+Condominiums may be lower, while rural properties or homes with multiple buildings may cost more.

-Typically two to four hours.
-Reports usually arrive within 24 to 48 hours.
+Typically two to four hours, with reports delivered within 24 to 48 hours.

 Yes.
-Seeing items firsthand is the best way to understand the home.
+Seeing issues firsthand is the best way to understand the home.

-The inspection covers what is visible and accessible.
-In some cases, specialist follow-ups may be recommended, such as a well and septic testing, radon testing, structural review, or WETT certification.
+Inspections cover what is visible and accessible.
+In some cases, specialist follow-ups may be recommended, such as well and septic testing, radon testing, structural review, or WETT certification.

 Don’t Miss These Guides